Meet Our Team

 Dr. Shah specializes in the care of retinal diseases, including age-related macular degeneration, vascular disorders, uveitis, hereditary diseases, retinopathy of prematurity, and retinal tears.
 She is also trained in cataract surgery.

 Dr. Shah has earned various honors and awards including an induction into Alpha Omega Alpha in 2003.
 She is a member of the American Academy of Ophthalmology and American Society of Retina Specialists.
-She is also a co-founder of the International Society for the Advancement of Medical Retina.
+She was inducted as a fellow of the American Society of Retinal Specialists.
+She is also a founder of the International Society for the Advancement of Medical Retina.
 She has published multiple papers, including basic science research on retinoblastoma cell lines, retinal imaging, and macular degeneration.
-She was also involved in the writing of the retinal chapters of Optical Coherence Tomography of Ocular Diseases, 3rd edition.
+She was also involved in the writing of the retinal chapters of Optical Coherence Tomography of Ocular Diseases, 3rd edition and 4th edition.

-She lives in Joplin with her husband and son.
+She lives in Joplin with her husband and sons.
 In her free time, she enjoys playing tennis, cooking and traveling.
-She is very excited to have returned to Joplin and have joined her father’s practice.
+She is honored to return to Joplin and join her father’s practice.